byronbzhao/CRUD-notes-app-ts/README.md

-Notes application with CRUD knowledge using typescript and vite.
+Notes application with CRUD knowledge in vite using Typescript and Bootstrap